School Colors: Royal & White

 Ragsdale High School is committed to working together for the success of all of our students so that they will graduate as responsible citizens, career and college ready.

 Jamestown, NC 27282

-The staff of Ragsdale High School is committed to contributing in a positive way to the district strategic priorities:
+The staff of Ragsdale High School is committed to contributing in a positive way to the district's strategic priorities:

 1. Raise student achievement

-We chose to focus on raising achievement, maintaining a safe and orderly environment, and improving effective and efficient operations.
+We chose to focus on raising achievement, maintaining a safe and orderly environment, and expanding service learning and character education.

 History of Ragsdale

 Jamestown was first settled in 1754 by the Mendenhall family.
 It was a thriving community of craftsmen and had a strong Quaker presence.
 Education was a prime concern of residents of the Jamestown area from its earliest years.
 Subscription schools; a free night school for anyone who wished to "read, write and cipher;" a seminary for young ladies; Jamestown Female College, an academy; a law school and a medical school all flourished in the early years.